 Studying and professional sports

 The Hague University of Applied Sciences (THUAS) supports the combination of studies and sports – especially for those who practice their sport on a national or international level.
 Often, those involved in top sports are used to planning their affairs effectively from a young age and generally manage to continue their top-level sports "as normal" alongside their studies.
 Nevertheless, combining studies and top sports can on occasion lead to challenges.
-For this reason, The Hague University offers a number of facilities.
+For this reason, The Hague University of Applied Sciences offers a number of facilities.

 What are top sports(wo)men?